Peek’s Premier Dallas Hardwood Floor Installation

 What To Expect

 - When your hardwood flooring arrives, we’ll contact you to set an installation date and approximate arrival time.
-We can’t set exact arrival times, but our floor installers will do everything they can to arrive within an one-hour window.
+We can’t set exact arrival times, but our floor installers will do everything they can to arrive within a one-hour window.

-- Make sure you check your new hardwood floors to see that they’re the correct style and color before installation proceeds.
+- Make sure you check your new hardwood floors to see that they’re in the correct style and color before installation proceeds.

 - Hardwood flooring and trims are natural products with variations in grain and stain uptake.
 They may not be an exact match.